sourcegraph/handbook/content/engineering/search/core.md

 **On the last Friday of an iteration:**

 - Teammates add the themes they're planning to work on, and the desired outcomes, to the [iteration log](./iteration_log.md).
-- Teammates add any topics they would like to discuss during the retrospective to the [Search team retrospectives](https://docs.google.com/document/d/1YyPhH-OVrFddLhlerlfrqmnqe633I09wp9D9mSI4Za8/edit) document.
+- Teammates add any topics they would like to discuss during the retrospective to the [Search core team retrospectives](https://docs.google.com/document/d/1bzBJh-zPOw0_lZ-TbMpnAx-do5CoCTL8Z2V74WU-Rew/edit) document.

 **On the first Monday of an iteration:**

-- The team holds its [retrospective](https://docs.google.com/document/d/1YyPhH-OVrFddLhlerlfrqmnqe633I09wp9D9mSI4Za8/edit) for the previous iteration.
+- The team holds its [retrospective](https://docs.google.com/document/d/1bzBJh-zPOw0_lZ-TbMpnAx-do5CoCTL8Z2V74WU-Rew/edit) for the previous iteration.
 - The team reviews the iteration plan during the team sync, and kicks off the iteration.

 **Work log updates:**